COALAIP/specs/README.md

 ```

-We end up with a much more verbose form of our data.
-In the JSON-LD specification it's called
-*expanded* form, as the original object's been expanded with a `@context`.
-The original object's
-form, still with an `@context`, is defined by the specification as *compacted* form.

-The JSON-LD parser assumes we've defined the correctly named keys for a `Person` and uses
+The JSON-LD parser notices that the model contains keys matching the `Person` schema, and uses
-`http://schema.org/Person` to replace each of our properties with their more detailed schema
+`http://schema.org/Person` to replace these matches with their more detailed schema definition URIs.
+The result, termed as ["Expanded Document Form"](https://www.w3.org/TR/json-ld/#expanded-document-form),
-definition URIs.
-The result is an automatically mapped set of data that uses an already available
+is an automatically mapped set of data that uses an already available schema where each key points
-schema.
-Each key of a given value now points to a left node on a schema ontology.
-Leaf nodes are
-only allowed to define the most basic types, such as string, boolean, integer, and so on, so the
+to the predicate node of an RDF triplet.
+Using this form, the parser can easily traverse the
-parser can easily traverse the document and validate each occurrence of `@value`.
+document and validate each of ocurrence of `@value`, as leaf nodes are only allowed to define the

-##### Final Thoughts

-This example is just the tip of the iceberg.
-JSON-LD has tremendous power.
-It can be used for
-aliasing, self-referencing, built-in types, indexing, and more.
+most basic types (e.g. string, boolean, integer, etc).

-The rest of this document will rely heavily on JSON-LD, so we encourage you to learn more about it
+As the rest of this document relies heavily on JSON-LD, we encourage you to learn more by reviewing
-by reviewing the **Sources** section below.
+the **Sources** below.

 **Sources:**